Digital television transition

 The digital television transition, also called the digital switchover (DSO), the analogue switch/sign-off (ASO), the digital migration, or the analogue shutdown, is the process in which older analogue television broadcasting technology is converted to and replaced by digital television.
-Conducted by individual nations on different schedules, this primarily involves the conversion of analogue terrestrial television broadcasting infrastructure to Digital terrestrial television (DTT), a major benefit being extra frequencies on the radio spectrum and lower broadcasting costs, as well as improved viewing qualities for consumers.
+Conducted by individual nations on different schedules, this primarily involves the conversion of analogue terrestrial television broadcasting infrastructure to digital terrestrial television (DTT), a major benefit being extra frequencies on the radio spectrum and lower broadcasting costs, as well as improved viewing qualities for consumers.

 The transition may also involve analogue cable conversion to digital cable or Internet Protocol television, as well as analogue to digital satellite television.
 Transition of land based broadcasting had begun in some countries around 2000.
 By contrast, transition of satellite television systems was well underway or completed in many countries by this time.
 It is an involved process because the existing analogue television receivers owned by viewers cannot receive digital broadcasts; viewers must either purchase new digital TVs, or digital converter boxes which have a digital tuner and change the digital signal to an analogue signal or some other form of a digital signal (i.e. HDMI) which can be received on the older TV.
 Usually during a transition, a simulcast service is operated where a broadcast is made available to viewers in both analogue and digital at the same time.
 As digital becomes more popular, it is expected that the existing analogue services will be removed.
 In most places this has already happened, where a broadcaster has offered incentives to viewers to encourage them to switch to digital.
 Government intervention usually involves providing some funding for broadcasters and, in some cases, monetary relief to viewers, to enable a switchover to happen by a given deadline.
-In addition, governments can also have a say with the broadcasters as to what digital standard to adopt – either DVB-T2 ATSC Governments can also require all receiving equipment sold in a country to support the necessary digital 'tuner'.
+In addition, governments can also have a say with the broadcasters as to what digital standard to adopt – either DVB-T2 or ATSC.
+Governments can also require all receiving equipment sold in a country to support the necessary digital 'tuner'.